 It might not occur to you to unplug electronic items like your coffee machine, microwave, and computer when they’re shut off or powered down.
 But they’re actually consuming “vampire energy” in their dormant states.
 Since most of the energy used to power homes is made of fossil fuels, little leaks add up to serious environmental damage.
 Vampire energy actually accounts for 1 percent of the world’s carbon emissions, according to Harvard University.
 You can remedy this—and lower your utility bill—by unplugging your appliances.

 Junk mail is a major nuisance, but did you know that it’s also predatory to the environment?
 The average adult gets 41 pounds of junk mail per year, which has a carbon footprint of about 48,000 cars, according to the Matador Network.
 Today is the day to end the madness.
 Sign up for the services of a site like DirectMail.com or USJunkMail.com to get your name off mailing lists and stop getting most of that unwanted mail.

 What if you could reduce your carbon footprint simply by taking the shirt off your back and replacing it with one that prevents deforestation?
 Amour Vert, a sustainable clothing manufacturer, plants one tree for each tee you purchase from its inventory of chic basics.
-Slip on a super soft tee made from sustainably harvested beechwood fibers—free of pesticides, biodegradable, and luxuriously soft, plus organic cotton, and automatically contribute to the company’s partnership with American Forest.
+Slip on a super soft tee made from organic cotton and sustainably harvested beechwood fibers—biodegradable, free of pesticides, and luxuriously soft—and automatically contribute to the company’s partnership with American Forest.
 According to One Tree Planted, each new tree will eventually remove about 48 pounds of carbon dioxide from the air, converting it into oxygen you can breathe for two years.
-To keep your trees in tip-top shape, check out these 20 secrets your arborist won’t tell you.

 Fine-tune your driving skills